Ruslanbek0809/Yummify/README.md

 # Yummify

-Yummify is a restaurant menu app developed using MVVM clean architecture.
+Yummify is a fully-functional restaurant menu app to demonstrate how we can make a large app in an understandable manner using an MVVM inspired architecture in Flutter.

 ## Screenshots 📷